davmirand/tuning_mod/userspace/readme.txt

-		Notes on using the dtntune utility
+		Notes on using the Tuning Module
 		----------------------------------

-dtntune is use to tune the Linux host for networking purposes.
-Please type "sudo ./dtnmenu" and follow instructions to tune system

-Note: This package requires 'lshw' and 'dmidecode' utilities tools
-      to be installed on the system

-Additional Notes:
+Notes:
 There are 6 files that are used in conjunction with the Tuning Module:
 i.    readme.txt
 ii.   user_config.txt